ipfs/ipfs-docs/docs/concepts/hashing.md

 shasum: WARNING: 1 computed checksum did NOT match
 ```

 As we can see, the hash included in the CID does NOT match the hash of the input file `ubuntu-20.04.1-desktop-amd64.iso`.
-To understand what the hash contained in the CID is, we must understand how IPFS stores files.
-IPFS uses a [directed acyclic graph (DAG)](merkle-dag.md) to keep track of all the data stored in IPFS.
-A CID identifies one specific node in this graph.
-This identifier is the result of hashing the node's contents using a cryptographic hash function like `SHA256`.